File for less and get more.

-For tax purposes, your adjusted gross income or AGI is essentially your total or gross income minus eligible deductions.
-You can use our calculator below to estimate your AGI using the most common income and deductions for US taxpayers.
+For tax purposes, your adjusted gross income, or AGI, is essentially your total or gross income minus eligible deductions.
+You can use our adjusted gross income (AGI) calculator below to estimate your AGI using the most common income and deductions for U.S. taxpayers.

 The AGI calculation is relatively straightforward.
-Simply add all forms of income together, and subtract any tax deductions from that amount.
+Using the income tax calculator, simply add all forms of income together, and subtract any tax deductions from that amount.
 Depending on your tax situation, your AGI can even be zero or negative.

-There are some restrictions on specific AGI deductions to note when using our AGI calculator:
+There are some restrictions on specific AGI deductions to note when using our gross income calculator:

 - Student loan interest deduction is capped at $2,500.
-If you are a Single filer, you are not eligible for the deduction if your total income is greater than $80,000 ($165,000 for married filing jointly).
+You are not eligible for the deduction if your total income is greater than $90,000 as an individual filer ($180,000 for married filing jointly).

 How to use the AGI calculator